ConnectedLib/connectedlib10/modules/mentoring/section-3-1.md

 - Format of the program (One-on-one or group mentoring, workshop setting, virtual or in person, partnership with a community organization or school, mentorship included into an established program)
 - Commitments expected: (e.g., In our program, we are looking for someone to share an hour of their time each week to____)

-### STEP 2: Connect with mentors/mentees.
+## STEP 2: Connect with mentors/mentees.

 The Young Adult Library Services Association (YALSA) outlines some key competencies to look for in mentors, including:

 - Interest in helping others learn, both in one-on-one and in small group situations
 - Demonstrated commitment to lifelong learning
-- Time commitment to participate in all aspects of the program (YALSA, 2012)
+- Time commitment to participate in all aspects of the program<sup><a name="1" href="#fn1">1</a></sup>

-In addition, consider that "youth are often the ones to approach adults as potential mentors" (Shannon L. Interview 4-17).
-You might be able to help facilitate the connection.
+In addition, consider that "youth are often the ones to approach adults as potential mentors."<sup><a name="2" href="#fn2">2</a></sup> You might be able to help facilitate the connection.
 Talk to and observe your youth community and their interests.
 Perhaps you can help introduce potential mentees to mentors who can help them reach their goals.

 Think about your matching process: